-Nothing beats a good old beef burger.
-The smell on your fingers, the juice running down your face and that bbq sauce in your beard you can still taste a few days later.
+Nothing beats a good old beef burger, he juice running down your face and that bbq sauce in your beard you can still taste a few days later.
 Its what dreams are made of.

-I don't mean you need to put a new sauce or a different spice in the mix (although you can never go wrong) I am talking about a slightly different way of cooking the burger itself.
-Smoking it.
+I don’t mean you need to put a new sauce or a different spice in the mix (although you can never go wrong) I am talking about a slightly different way of cooking the burger itself, introducing smoked hamburgers

 The smoke gives there burgers a unique depth of flavour, which I think the burger was missing all these years.
 I would love to share with you the simple technique that made my burgers go from great, to legendary!

 When I smoke hamburgers I set my smoker to 225 degrees F. I prefer to use hickory as it has a good strong smoke flavour.

 Once your grill is preheated, place your burgers on the grates and shut the lid.